85.5 Spider... in the wild. The square badge. Those wheels! That is not a Fiat.

 The Market for "Spider Europa era" 124 Spiders is in a very sweet spot at this time, still affordable.
 Smaller engine cars appeal more to buyers who also want to use less fossil fuels.
 The very top of the market will always be about quality, low production numbers and connection to race history.
 However for some, these cars are now longer transportation but are rare art objects only to be observed.
 It's fun sculpture, maybe, but fast mid century sculpture is not getting any cheaper these days.

 But owning a baby Ferrari, designed in 1965, with 1/3 of the horse power is all kinds of fun.
 The Italian auto tide is rising ..... lifting many other brands up as well.
 Maserati, Lancia, Alfa Romero.. but the Pininfarina offers a smaller - easier to digest - slice of the classic Italian automobile finery.

 It's relative.
-A Pinin Spider costs as much as a correct windshield or a tune-up for an early '60's Ferrari Spider.
+A whole Pinin Spider costs as much as a correct windshield or a tune-up for an early '60's Ferrari Spider.
 Think of Fiat as if, Henry Ford Jr. married Sofia Loren.
 Fiat is the Ford of Europe... just sexier.
-The 124 might be compared to the Ford Mustang only Italian style.
-The Spider remained truer to it's roots and did not get as fat as the Ford... and of course our Spiders are a bit more refined offering DOHC motors and 4 wheel disc's.
+The 124 might be compared to the Ford Mustang only for it's sexier Italian style.
+The Spider remained truer to it's roots - over the years - and did not get as fat as the Ford... and of course our Pinin Spiders are more refined offering DOHC motors, fuel injection and 4 wheel disc bakes.